propublica/timeline-setter/doc/doc.markdown

 ### event\_series

-A string representing a series of events this particular event is a part of.
+A string representing the name of the series of events this particular event is a part of.
 TimelineSetter will find all the unique series among events in the spreadsheet and assign both colors and checkboxes for them at the top of the spreadsheet.
-Events not assigned a series will have their timeline notches colored charcoal, and will have no associated checkbox.
+Events not assigned to a series will be part of the "default" series, which have their timeline notches colored charcoal, and have no associated checkbox.

 ### event\_html

 Any arbitrary HTML that will be inserted above the `event_description`.
-This field may contain nearly everything except `<script>` tags.
-If you choose to use JavaScript, for now you must do it within an iframe which can then be dropped into the `event_html` field.
-Try image tags, YouTube embeds, etc.
+This field may contain image tags, YouTube tags, etc. -- nearly everything except `<script>` tags.
+If you choose to use JavaScript, you must do it inside an iframe and call that iframe inside this field.

 ## Folder structure and deployment